-In the lab, soils at specific moisture contents are compacted into molds.
-Sample preparation prior to testing may include soaking and addition of surcharge weights to the molded specimens.
-The penetration test is carried out in a load frame outfitted with CBR test components.
+In the lab, soil specimens with specific moisture contents are compacted into molds.
+Sample preparation prior to testing may include soaking and the addition of surcharge weights to the molded specimens.
+The penetration test is carried out in a Load Frame outfitted with a Penetration Piston and other CBR test components.

-CBR Field Tests measure strength of in–situ soils and some base course materials, providing valuable information to pavement designers.
-Field tests are run by forcing a piston into the soil at the test site and comparing the load on the piston to the depth of penetration.
-Typically, the reaction load used for testing is a heavy piece of equipment such as a loaded dump truck.
+CBR Field Tests measure the strength of in-place soils and base course materials, providing valuable information to pavement designers while maintaining ASTM D1883 and AASHTO T 193 standards.
+Field tests are run by forcing a Penetration Piston into the soil with a gear-driven Jack at the test site and comparing the depth of penetration to the load.
+Typically, the Jack is braced against a heavy piece of equipment used for a reaction load, such as a loaded dump truck.

-The Florida Limerock Bearing Ratio (LBR) FM 5-515 test was developed to evaluate limerock and soil materials typically found in Florida, and uses similar equipment and methods compared to the laboratory CBR test.
+The Florida Limerock Bearing Ratio (LBR) FM 5-515 laboratory test was developed to evaluate limerock and other soils used for the base, subgrade, and embankment materials typically found in Florida.
+This test method shares much of the same equipment and procedures used with the laboratory CBR test.

-Gilson offers a complete line of equipment for performing the California Bearing Ratio (CBR) test in laboratory and field conditions and lab equipment for the Florida Limerock Bearing Ratio (LBR) test.
+Gilson offers a complete line of laboratory and field equipment for California Bearing Ratio (CBR) testing and laboratory equipment for the Florida Limerock Bearing Ratio (LBR) test.

 For more information on CBR Test Equipment, here are our related blogs: